telerik/winforms-docs/editors/popupeditor/popupcontainer.md

 ---
 title: PopupContainer
-page_title: PopupContainer | UI for WinForms Documentation
+page_title: PopupContainer | RadPopupEditor
-description: PopupContainer
+description: Use the PopupContainer build the layout that will be shown in the drop down.
 slug: winforms/editors/popupeditor/popupcontainer
 tags: popupcontainer
 published: True